urostripunovic/hono-htmx-webcomponents/README.md

 - [ ] Check out how to use tailwind inside a open shadow dom again.
 - [ ] Add yarn and pnpm support
 - [ ] Create a pull request for better error handling and documentation for [SquirrellyJS](https://squirrelly.js.org/).
+- [ ] Create intellisense and auto complete for SquirrellyJS.